 According to Buddhist belief, the Buddha inaugurated a new epoch in human history.
 The suttas state quite clearly that the current historical period is degenerative (entropic) in character, and is only “lifted up” by the appearance of dharma.
 Although three Buddhas have appeared in ancient prehistoric times, all historical memory of them has perished.
 Therefore, the Buddha of the current era is Siddartha Gautama.

 The Buddhist era, referred to as B.E., a.k.a.
 A.B. (“After the Buddha”), is counted from the date of the parinirvana rather than from his birth or enlightenment.
 The Buddhist era (B.E.) is used mainly in Cambodia, Laos, Myanmar, Thailand, and Sri Lanka.
 In Burma, this is calculated as May 13, 544 BCE.
 In Thailand, however, it is March 11, 545 BCE.
 The 2,500th anniversary of the parinirvana – the midpoint of the Buddhist 5,000 year era – was celebrated in 1956 CE on this basis.
 However, contemporary Buddhist scholarship has almost universally abandoned the view that the Buddha died in or about 544 or 545 BCE.
 Thus, in addition to the aforementioned small discrepancy between the Burmese and Thai calendars, neither of these dates is now accepted by a majority of scholars based on discrepancies that began to be identified as early as 1836.
 Although the usually quoted date is now 483 or 486 BCE, this date too is disputed and there is no universally accepted date of the parinirvana that could be used as the basis for a universal Buddhist epoch.
-We will explore this problem and propose a solution in the present paper.

 The Dates of the Parinirvana of the Buddha